splunk/splunk-library-dotnetlogging/README.md

 ### Customizing TCP session handling

-By default, the TCP listeners handle dropped TCP sessions by trying to reconnect after increasingly long intervals.
+By default, TCP listeners handle dropped TCP sessions by trying to reconnect after increasingly long intervals.
 You can specify a custom reconnection policy by defining an instance of Splunk.Logging.TcpConnectionPolicy, and passing it to the constructors of the TcpTraceListener and TcpEventSink classes.